Logo

 Theodor Herzl had a second formal, public audience with the emperor at the latter's tent camp on Street of the Prophets in Jerusalem on 2 November 1898.

-The English Zionist Federation, the local branch of the World Zionist Organization was founded in 1899, that Theodor Herzl had established in Austria in 1897.
+The English Zionist Federation, the local branch of the World Zionist Organization, was founded in 1899, after Theodor Herzl had established in Austria in 1897.

 Theodor Herzl's appearance brought him into close contact with members of the British government, particularly with Colonial Secretary Joseph Chamberlain through whom he negotiated with the Egyptian government for a charter for the settlement of the Jews in Al 'Arish in the Sinai Peninsula, adjoining southern Palestine.